aaronksaunders/appwrite-vue-chat/readme.md

   appName: 'appwrite-chat',
   webDir: 'dist',
-  // when building for IOS you must set the host name,
+  // when building for IOS you must set the host name, server : {
-  // when building for Android you can remove the server config server : {
     hostname : 'cloud.appwrite.io',
-    androidScheme: 'https'
   },
   plugins: {
     CapacitorCookies: {